 So why are Bengal cats hypoallergenic and why do they produce less dander than other breeds?
 Theories vary, although no concrete scientific studies have ever been conducted (Perhaps this will be Splendid Beast’s next venture).
 Some believe it is because of the Bengal cat’s short coat, which requires less maintenance than longer-haired felines.
 Others believe it is because the Bengal sheds less than other cats, which keeps dander from spreading throughout the house.
 Maybe it has something to do with their wild ancestry – Bengal cats are the result of cross-breeding domestic felines with the Asian Leopard cat, which gives them their trademark spots.

-You can also check us out here at Splendid Beast for custom, hand-made pet paintings.
-We’ve created portraits of everything from cats to dogs, rabbits, hamsters, horses, and so much more.
-The only limit is your imagination!
+You can also check us out here at Splendid Beast to commission a hand-made painting of your furry feline friend.
+We’ve created portraits of everything from cats to dogs, rabbits, hamsters, horses, and much more.
+Best part is – no dander allergies to worry about!